Emergin/React-projects/redux-sample_2/README.md

 Redux devtools which allows us to understand our redux store and state and whats going on, where we can time travel and where we can gain deep insights into redux.

-# Getting Started with Create React App
+# Getting Started with this redux-sample app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).